john-cd/rust_howto/src/about.md

 At present the cookbook is focused on the standard library, and on "core" or "foundational" crates - those crates that make up the most common programming tasks, and that the rest of the ecosystem builds off of.

-The cookbook is closely tied to the [`Rust Libz Blitz`][Rust Libz Blitz], a project to identify, and improve the quality of such crates, and so it largely defers crate selection to that project.
-Any crates that have already been evaluated as part of that process are in scope for the cookbook, as are crates that are pending evaluation.

 [index]: intro.md
 {{#include refs/link-refs.md}}